microtrain/bootcamp/13-Express/02-Express.md

 //The layout into which this page will be injected extends layout

-//creates a content variable, every thing below this will be injected into the layout block content
+//creates a content variable, everything below this will be injected into the layout block content
   // Pug flavored markup
   h1= title